kalekdev/uni/semester-1/nus-1/notes.typ

 == Current Density
-The current that is flowing per unit area at a point in space.
+A field containing current that is flowing per unit area at a point in space.
 It can be expressed in terms of volume charge density $rho$ and velocity of the charges $arrow(v)$:
 $
   arrow(J) = rho arrow(v)
 $
-It is always positive regardless of the polarity of the charge density, as in that case the charge will be moving in the opposite direction anyway.
+It has the same polarity regardless of if the flow of electrons or holes is being considered, as in that case the charges will be moving in opposite directions.

 The total current flowing through an area can be calculated with the help of a surface integral:
 $